grafana/grafana/docs/sources/installation/configuration.md

 ### inspect
 `true` or `false`.
 Is disabled by default.
-`true` will cause job schedulers to schedule debug jobs that query Graphite for non-aggregated, raw data, and will cause job executors to evaluate and debug log the results of the jobs, instead of actually treating them as a real job (saving the results, sending notifications, instrumenting, etc)
+`true` will cause job executors to evaluate and debug log the results of the jobs, instead of actually treating them as a real job (saving the results, sending notifications, instrumenting, etc)